msunbay/zod-pg/README.md

 ## Date Handling

 zod-pg automatically converts PostgreSQL `timestamp` and `timestamptz` fields to Zod's `z.date({ coerce: true })` schema.
 This means you can work with date fields directly in your TypeScript code without additional conversion.

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue or submit a pull request.